Northern Corridor Community Volunteers

 Pivot Community Centre Growing Space

-Supported by a variety of funders with groups of volunteers assisted by the Community Learning and Development team.
+Supported by a variety of funders with groups of volunteers in Partnership with NLC Community Learning and Development team.

 - Warburtons - £250 for soil and raised beds

 - Scotmid Community fund £230 for seating and planters

 - Tkmaxx and Neighbourly £800 for waste collection and re use as upcycled playspaces

 - Aviva Community Fund - £250 for upcycling training workshop